RhubarbPHP/Rhubarb/docs/processing-overview.md

 All three will boot the application by setting up the environment and then loading your main application configuration.

-## Stage 2: Module registration
+## Stage 2: Application and Module registration

-execute-http.php and execute-cli.php will try and load a Rhubarb `Application` object.
+execute-http.php and execute-cli.php will try and load a Rhubarb [Application](application#content) object.
 The most common way to support this is by creating an `app.config.php` file in the settings folder which will define a Module for the application and **register it** in a new Application instance.
 A module can return a list of dependant modules which will also be registered.